 2) Blank Space Matters

 Balance your blank space.
-Do not fill up the page with a wall of text, nor leave it so blank that you look inexperienced.
+Do not fill the page with a wall of text, nor leave it so blank that you look inexperienced.

 HR Manager, Heather Spruill, said on Quora (a question-and-answer website):